Imagine your life is a road trip.

 I am not optimistic about a collective solution -- given the banker stranglehold over every aspect of society.
 This is a shame because

-mankind has risen out of the muck, only to be falling back.
+mankind has risen out of the muck, only to fall back.

 What if we are the highest form of life in the universe?
 What if God is counting on us?